 Understand renter’s pain points in the renting experience

-Gather insights on the user experience for DOMO
+Gather insights on Domo's user experience

 Semi-structured Interviews